 - Shaped Like Itself: From "One":"She walks into a room and you know she's uncommonly rare, very unique."

 - Show Within a Show: The main characters are auditioning for the chorus line in an unnamed musical with a prominent but also unnamed (and unseen) female lead; "One" serves the dual purpose of being a show-stopper for both the in-universe musical and A Chorus Line itself.

 - Snark Knight: Bobby."...but then I realized to commit suicide in Buffalo is redundant."

-- What Measure Is a Mook? / Lower Deck Episode: The musical theatre variety.
+- What Measure Is a Mook?: The musical theatre variety.
 The chorus line of a musical are anonymous, less-skilled dancers who are generally there for the money.
-A Chorus Line examines the lives of these people; explored further in the film adaptation when Cassie, a genuinely talented dancer, auditions - Zack is aghast that she would stoop that low (Cassie doesn't care, she needs the money.)
-The point is hammered home in the "One" finale, when the original dancers are joined by dozens of identical versions of themselves.
+A Chorus Line examines the lives of these people; explored further later on when Cassie, a genuinely talented dancer, auditions - Zach is aghast that she would stoop that low (Cassie doesn't care, she needs the money).
+The point is hammered home in the "One" finale in the film, when the original dancers are joined by dozens of identical versions of themselves.